Vietnam's cuisine is for tourists

 Local coffee is a terrific taste and aroma.
 He is not inferior in quality coffee to other countries.
 Cook it the Vietnamese in their own way – not brewing, and pouring ground coffee with hot water.
 At will of coffee, you can add sugar or milk, but it is insanely delicious with condensed milk.
 A Cup in a cafe or restaurant costs from 30,000 VND, if you find cheaper, then most likely, you will be served instant coffee.
 To buy Vietnamese coffee bean best on the market in Dalat, the packaging 0.5 kg 100 000 VND, but you can bargain.
 And, in General, in any supermarket, depending on the price, weight, brand, coffee is very inexpensive.
 Do not buy it in the tourist areas, especially in specialized shops with signs in Russian, it is more expensive here in 1.5 – 2 times.
 Watch more all about coffee in Vietnam.

 In Vietnam, a huge amount of familiar to us carbonated drinks at very low prices, they are referred to as soft-drink (soft-drinks).
-For example, a small bottle of Coca-Cola 0.33 l in a large supermarket is 6 000 VND, café 10 000 (about 27.52 rubles).
+For example, a small bottle of Coca-Cola 0.33 l in a large supermarket is 6 000 VND, café 10 000 (approximately 28.81 rubles).
 There are so many interesting and delicious carbonated drinks of local production of exotic fruits, herbs and even vegetables!

 Butillirovannuyu water is sold everywhere, even on the streets.
-The cost is almost the same everywhere - 10 000 (about 27.52 rubles) for a bottle of 1.5 litres, can be cheaper, natii only in large supermarkets.
+The cost is almost the same everywhere - 10 000 (approximately 28.81 rubles) for a bottle of 1.5 liters, cheaper can only be Found in large supermarkets.
 But it is better to buy water in the shops, preferably with a cellophane package-fuse on the neck.
 We (the authors) have witnessed the seller of the cafes near the market Ben Thanh in Ho Chi Minh city gathered empty bottles from under the water, went for a few minutes in the house and returned with the same bottle, but filled with water for sale.
 We can only guess what water he filled them.